zion-group/BasejumpDoc/source/bsg_misc.rst

 - Overview

-  This is a DFF with bypass lane.
+  This is a DFF with a bypass lane.
 The DFF is triggered by positive edge of the clock.
 If the DFF is enabled, the output data is changed to be the input data immediately.

 - Parameter